ProjectSeptemberInc/freek/README.md

 We also believe current implementations can be improved progressively using theoretical and even more brutal tools like compiler plugin/optimizations.
 So we want to push those concepts further and further.

-In Cats & Scalaz, `Free[F, A]` representation has already been optimized into a right associated structure and now embeds Coyoneda trick removing the dependency on Functor.
-Now we can use any effect/container `F[_]` in a `Free[F, A]` which is great.
+In Cats & Scalaz, `Free[F[_], A]` representation has already been optimized into a right associated structure and now embeds Coyoneda trick removing the dependency on Functor.
+Now we can use any effect/DSL `F[_]` in a `Free[F, A]`.

-Free is often associated to effects management and there are also interesting newer approaches in Scala world:
+Free is often associated to effects management and in this context, there are also interesting newer approaches in Scala world:

-- [Emm](https://github.com/djspiewak/emm) : A very clever idea to represent stack of effects and a nice implementation (from which a few ideas have been stolen for freek).
+- [Emm](https://github.com/djspiewak/emm) : A very clever idea to represent stack of effects and a nice implementation (from which a few ideas have been stolen for `freek`).
 It's interesting because it can use existing structures but it has many implicits meaning it has a cost at compile-time and a few questioning about its pure Monadic nature (TBD)...

 - [Scala Eff](http://atnos-org.github.io/eff-cats/): a more theoretical and deeply interesting implementation based on [Freer Monads, more extensible effects](http://okmij.org/ftp/Haskell/extensible/more.pdf)'s paper by Oleg Kiselyov & friends.
-It's the next-gen of effects management but it also requires more _aware developers_ certainly... next step
+It's the next-gen of effects management but it also requires more _aware developers_ certainly...
+Next step of evangelization ;)

 - [Idris Eff port](https://github.com/mandubian/scalaeff): this is my personal toy...
 In Idris, it's (almost) nice, in Scala, it's almost a monster and more an experiment showing it could work.
-But it's the _next-gen + 1/2/3/4_ IMHO so let's be patient and make it grow (or not :))
+But it's the _next-gen + 1/2/3/4_ IMHO so let's be patient and make it grow...

-> But for now, `Free` starts to enter in mind of people so we want to use it as is (with a few enhancements).
+> But for now, `Free` concept starts to enter in mind of people so we want to use it as is (with a few enhancements).

 Here is what you want to do in general with Free:

 ### Building DSL

+A DSL is a Domain Specific Language corresponding to the operation allowed by your business domain and describing it but not supposing how it will be executed.

 ```scala